If you haven't already installed the Drupal Bootstrap theme, read

 any other properties to suite your needs.
 Make sure to rename the library

-name as well: - THEMENAME/global-styling.
+extension name as well: THEMENAME/framework.

 Rename the sub-theme configuration files, located at: